chiro-hiro/thedivine/README.md

 Do not use this algorithm in gambling and/or use at your own risk.
 Definitely do not use this algorithm in cryptography.

-# What is The Divine?

-The Divine is an immortality chain of randomness entropy, which is collected from the nonce of a sender's message .
-Each sender has a different nonce number they contribute to the entropy chain, thus ensuring a different.
-All users grow and maintain the immortality chain.

 # What is the idea behidden it?

 ## The idea

-We get `blockhash` of 32th older blocks from blockchain and combine with `immortal` by using `xor` operator.
+We get `blockhash` of 32th older blocks from blockchain and combine with `immortal` by using `xor` operator then appending to blockchain state.

 ```
     immortal <- blockchain state